 Shamrock Communications, Inc. delivers huge audiences in Scranton, Baltimore and Milwaukee.
 Radio advertising is an efficient, targeted medium and our radio stations’ reach in their respective markets can help your business.

 Reach Northeastern Pennsylvania listening audiences through Rock107, FUZZ 92.1 and ESPN Radio.
 Reach Baltimore’s core market through The Bay.

-Times-Shamrock Outdoor maintains an ever-growing presence in the Lackawanna & Luzerne County markets with boards in some of the most high traffic areas in the region.
+Times-Shamrock Outdoor maintains an ever-growing presence in the Lackawanna, Luzerne, and Schuylkill County markets with boards in some of the highest traffic areas in the region.

 Why Times-Shamrock Outdoor?
 As part of a multi-media giant in the region, TSO presents unique opportunities for multiplatform advertising.
 Times-Shamrock makes combining outdoor with print and radio easy, affordable, and tailor-made to the audience you need to reach.
 Our new digital boards allow for dynamic and creative campaigns across NEPA.
 Our boards have over 20,000 impressions a day, reaching consumers 24/7

-Scranton, Wilkes-Barre and Hazleton are each served by three of Times-Shamrock’s PA dailies, The Times-Tribune, The Citizens’ Voice and The Standard-Speaker creating an attractive media package in reaching this desirable market.
+Scranton, Wilkes-Barre, Hazleton, and Schuylkill County are each served by Times-Shamrock’s dailies, The Times-Tribune, The Citizens’ Voice, The Standard-Speaker, and the Republican Herald, creating an attractive media package in reaching this desirable market.

 By the numbers